15 common decorating mistakes and how to fix them!

 Not incorporating greens into your decor will leave the room feeling dead.

-If you have a bare corner in your room then add a ficus tree or an olive tree.
+If you have a bare corner in your room, then add a ficus tree or an olive tree.
 It fills in the space and adds some life to the space.

 When you’ve finished placing your accessories, and you still have some blank areas that need a little something, add some greens.
 They don’t even need to be in a pot or vase.
 Just tuck some fake branches in and around your accessories and watch them come to life.